podoodoo/web3-learning-journal/README.md

 ---

+### 12/12/2022

+Bitcoin uses UTXO model to keep track of user and state/balances and Ethereum uses the Account model.

+---

 ### 12/9/2022 Hashcash

 Hashcash implements SHA-1 to reduce spam emails.
 Mozilla and Microsoft once utilized this method.
 The idea was to create a proof of work for an email so sending many emails would be CPU intensive.
 Hashcash was the inspiration for Satoshi Nakamoto's Bitcoin.